Yes, you can host Django for free — and in some cases for several months without spending a cent.

 After your free credits expire, Hetzner + Appliku remains the most cost-effective production setup:

-- Total: ~$18/month — and you can run unlimited Django apps on that one server
+- Total: about $20/month, and you can run unlimited Django apps on that one server

 For teams with multiple projects, or anyone paying Heroku's $25+/month per app, this is an immediate win.